 Training is a Priority

 Many people think that Jesus wanted to preach to everybody and heal as many people as possible before He died.
 Not so!
-His ministry was to the whole world and not just to Israel, for every generation and not just the times in which He lived.
-The priority of His two and a half years of public ministry was to train a small group of disciples who would become His apostles, and pass the gospel truth to every generation until Jesus returns.
+His ministry was to the whole world and not just to Israel; for every generation and not just the times in which He lived.
+The priority of His two and a half years of public ministry was to train a small group of disciples who would become His apostles, and pass the gospel truth to every generation until Jesus returns (Luke 1:1-4; John 20:30-31).

-‘Training leaders who can train other leaders’, has always been God's priority (2 Timothy 2:2); and is essential for the growth of the church in every age.
-Yet the strategy often seems short-sighted: why invest heavily in a few people when you can reach millions?
-It is true that media ministries, today, do reach many more people than a single local church, but there is no real accountability.
+‘Training leaders who can train other leaders’, has always been God's priority (2 Timothy 2:2).
+It is essential for the growth of the church in every age.
+Yet, that strategy might seem short-sighted: why invest heavily in a few people when you can reach millions?
+It is true that media ministries today do reach many more people than a single local church, but there is no real accountability.
 That was the factor which turned Jesus' teaching into discipleship: He had the twelve men with Him all the time and He held them to account for what they said and did.
 That is the kind of relationship which enables people to change, because they are challenged to be different by choosing a different set of responses.
-It is easy to make churches popular by giving what people like; it is difficult to make true disciple-making disciples because they have to give up their selfish ambitions and live a lifestyle which pleases God but is despised by the world.
+It is easy to make churches popular by giving what people like; but it is difficult to make true disciple-making disciples because they have to give up their selfish ambitions and live a lifestyle which pleases God but is despised by the world.
 Are you a real disciple?
 If so, are you training others to be accountable to Jesus?